-Each lot accepted is to be uploaded by the Supplier into the LATR (Lot Acceptance Test Report) module of the WARP system in accordance with DID DI-NDTI-80809 unless directed otherwise by Buyer.
+Each lot accepted is to be uploaded by the Supplier into the LATR (Lot Acceptance Test Report) module of the WARP system located on the Munitions History Program/WARP website at Error!
+Hyperlink reference not valid.>.
+If you cannot access the URL listed, please contact the Buyer.
 If guidance is needed for uploading Lot Acceptance Reports in WARP, please contact the Buyer.